iamdcj/javascripts/classes/README.md

 * They are not hoisted; you must declare a class before you can reference it.
 * The code within a class is strictly strict mode.
+* The naming convention for `Class` declarations is PascalCase, e.g. 'Car', 'UserProfile`, `FootballPlayer`.
+This is also applied to filenames which export a class.